khurramshahzadlali/digital-clock/readme.md

 - Using setInterval() to repeatedly call a function at specified intervals.
 - By combining these three technologies, we have successfully created a digital clock that shows the current time accurately and updates in real-time.
 This project has provided hands-on experience in integrating HTML, CSS, and JavaScript to build a functional and interactive web component.

+Credits:
+The development of this digital clock project and the accompanying instructions were based on the "50 HTML, CSS, and JavaScript Projects" Udemy course by Dr. Sahand Ghavidel.
+The course provided a valuable learning resource for web development projects.

+Remember to always explore and experiment further to expand your skills and understanding of web development.
+Happy coding!